AaronEnnis/CDDLabs/README.md

 If you type 'make CLEAN' in to the terminal, the make file will remove all of the object files in the folder.

+# Create Doxygen

+First you need to open the Doxyfile and edit OUTPUT_DIRECTORY to the working directory + "/docs" (i.e /home/aaron/Desktop/Wator/docs)

+and then INPUT to the working directory (i.e /home/aaron/Desktop/Wator)

-If you type 'make DOC', the make file will compile the Doxygen code and it will display the Doxygen via Mozilla Firefox.
+If you type 'make DOC' in a terminal in the working directory, the make file will compile the Doxygen code and it will display the Doxygen via Mozilla Firefox.

 #Lab 1